girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/7_anonymous_classes.md

 # Anonymous classes

-* Work for both abstract and non abstract classes
+* Work for both abstract and non abstract classes as well as traits.

+* In case of non abstract classes, we need to pass in the arguments to the constructor.

+* Anonymous class should implement all the abstract methods and properties when deriving either from an abstract class or a trait.

 ```Scala
 abstract class Animal {